 The number found in the last section is the present value of the pension at the time you retire.
 Next, you'll discount this amount back to your current age.
 The formula is simple: Net present value = CF/[(1 + r) ^ n] -- where CF, or "cash flow," is the final number from the last section's calculation.
 This formula accounts for the number of years you have left until you retire and the pension begins to pay out.

 The net present value of a pension or any other stream of income is an important tool to calculate how an income stream's value in current dollars.
+This information can help you determine not only what level of income you can expect during your retirement years, but also whether or not switching careers may be beneficial for your long term financial future.
 Net present value accounts for the fact that the money is spread out over several years and could be invested and paying a return in that time period.

 - Photodisc/Photodisc/Getty Images